-MFG 102 Electrical/Electronic Principles 3 credits (2 lec, 2 lec-lab hrs/wk)

-Introduces the concepts and applications of various technologies found in the manufacturing industry, including actuators, transducers drives, motors, and combinations of devices used for control and monitoring of industrial processes.
-Emphasis on hands-on applications of electrical/electronic measurement of physical properties, sensing and control of motion, fault diagnosis, and preventative maintenance.
+MFG 102 Electrical/Electronic Principles 3 credits (2 lec, 2 lec-lab hrs/wk) Introduces the concepts and applications of various technologies found in the manufacturing industry, including actuators, transducers drives, motors, and combinations of devices used for control and monitoring of industrial processes.
+Emphasis on hands-on applications of electrical/ electronic measurement of physical properties, sensing and control of motion, fault diagnosis, and preventative maintenance.
 Must be taken in sequence.

-Prerequisites: MTH70 or MTH30 with a
+2 .
+Prerequisites: MTH70 or MTH30 with a grade of C or better.

-MFG103 Hydraulic/Pneumatic Principles
+MFG103 Hydraulic/Pneumatic